Jack Suwinski Preview, Player Props: Pirates vs. Marlins

 Jack Suwinski At The Plate

-- Suwinski leads Pittsburgh with an OBP of .341 this season while batting .223 with 75 walks and 63 runs scored.

-- He ranks 127th in batting average, 48th in on base percentage, and 57th in slugging among the qualifying batters in MLB action.
+- Among the qualifying hitters, he ranks 125th in batting average, while his on-base percentage ranks 49th and he is 57th in slugging.

-- Suwinski is batting .368 with one homer during his last games and is riding a five-game hitting streak.
+- Suwinski is batting .316 with one homer during his last games and is on a six-game hitting streak.

-- In 50 games this year (36.2%), Suwinski has picked up an RBI, and in 14 of those games (10.1%) he had two or more.
-He has also driven in three or more of his team's runs in five contests.
+- In 36.0% of his games this season, Suwinski has tallied at least one RBI.
+In 14 of those games (10.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

-- In 50 of 138 games this season, he has scored, and 10 of those games included multiple runs.
+- He has scored in 50 of 139 games this season, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.